 Unlike regular TV, which only keeps her interest for 15 minutes or so, she’ll watch DogTV for at least an hour at a time.
 She even gets excited whenever I pick up the remote control and ask her if she wants to watch TV.

-Unfortunately, our dog is a little reactive; so, she occasionally gets riled up and starts barking and lunging at the screen.
-Because of this overeager response, we can’t allow her to watch it unsupervised.
+Unfortunately, my dog is a little reactive; so, she occasionally gets riled up and starts barking and lunging at the screen.
+Because of this overeager response, I can’t allow her to watch it unsupervised.
 But, because I work from home, this isn’t a big problem.

 It clearly appears to interest most dogs, and it gets their little brains going.